shivasurya/go-todoist/README.md

 ## 🚀 Installation

-go get github.com/shivasurya/go-todoist
+go install github.com/shivasurya/go-todoist/cmd/todoist@latest

 ## 🎮 Usage

 1. Launch the application:

-go-todoist
+`todoist` should be available in your $GOPATH/bin directory.

 2. Navigate using these keyboard shortcuts:
 - `j/k` or `↑/↓`: Navigate tasks
-- `space`: Toggle completion
+- `space`: Choose task
 - `q`: Quit application
-- `enter`: Edit task

 ## 🛠️ Development